SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/02-common-design-patterns.md

 ## When to use
 - When you have a complex system and you need a simple interface to communicate with it

-- When you have a lot of tightly coupled code which would require the client to have extensive knowledge on how the system works to use it.
+- When you have a lot of tightly coupled code which would require the client to have extensive knowledge on how the system works to use it

 In this case, the facade pattern can simplify things.

 [/slide]

-[slide]
+[slide hideTitle]
 # Pros and Cons of the Facade Pattern

 [vimeo-video]